starling021/ehtools/README.md

 To create ehtools application you need to execute the following command:

+    INFO: The ehtools INSTALLER will ask you to "create" or "not create" ehtools application and if you answered "not create" and want to create it, run the following command!

 > ehtapp -c

 To create ehtools desktop application you need to execute the following command: